 Cognac’s Ageing Process

-Cognac is always aged at least two years in french oak casks and beyond our AOC, another important factor in understanding cognac is an official grading system that classifies cognac by minimum age, including: VS (Very Special), VSOP (Very Superior Old Pale) and XO (Extra Old).
+Cognac is always aged at least two years in french oak casks and beyond our AOC, another important factor in understanding cognac is an official grading system that classifies cognac by age, including: VS (Very Special), VSOP (Very Superior Old Pale) and XO (Extra Old).

 Rémy Martin only produces VSOP & XO aging grades, but also special cognacs that embody the signature creativity of our Cellar Masters such as the 1738 Accord Royal.